kazurayam/TestSuiteContext_getTimestamp_is_wanted/README.md

-The title should be simple, clear, and easy to understand.

 Describe how these features can improve Katalon products (Katalon Studio, Katalon Analytics, Katalon Recorder), or how it optimize your automation process or why the current features need to be updated.